johnmisquitta/TIME-TABLE-BOT/README.md

 # TIME-TABLE-BOT

-[![Watch the video](images/discord_play.png)](https://drive.google.com/file/d/1X7pxp5Pk3tB7bcODzl5ufkhn3J2FIpKm/view)

 ## 🤖 About the Project
 This Discord chatbot is designed to help students and educators manage their class schedules, store notes, and access relevant study materials seamlessly through a Discord server.
 The bot functions as a digital assistant within the server, allowing users to interact with it through simple text commands.

+## 🤖 Watch  Video
+[![Watch the video](images/discord_play.png)](https://drive.google.com/file/d/1X7pxp5Pk3tB7bcODzl5ufkhn3J2FIpKm/view)

 ## ✨ Features